Onizaro/WindowsDeployment/README.md

 ![alt text](image-7.png)
 (You need to change the ip adress)

-Use `netboot.xyz.ipxe` if you will boot using ipv4 and `netboot.xyz.efi` for http boot.
+Use `netboot.xyz.kpxe` if you will boot using ipv4 and `netboot.xyz.efi` for http boot.